Geo-Web-Project/garden/content/notes/Fair Launch Auction Requirements.md

 	- Starting Bid - the high starting price of the auction
 	- Ending Bid - the final/minimum required bid reached and maintained at the end of the auction (likely 0 in the case of the Geo Web)
 - The required auction bid to claim any parcel of land is a continuously calculated, global value
-	- Example logic for 10 ETH starting bid, 0 ETH ending bid, and 2 week auction:
+	- Example logic for 10 ETHx starting bid, 0 ETHx ending bid, and 2 week auction:
 		- For simplicity, the time since the auction started (in seconds) is represented below by *t* = (block.timestamp - auctionStart) & bids are denominated in ETH rather than wei
 		- If *t* < 0
 			- Bid transactions fail